Vella Lavella: North-west Vella Lavella Important Bird Area

 An area of 14,641 ha in the north-west of the island has been identified by BirdLife International as an Important Bird Area (IBA) because it supports populations of white-winged fantails, Kolombangara monarchs and endemic Vella Lavella white-eyes.
 The main threat facing the site is logging.

 History

-Painted potshards found during excavations date back to an age of 2,000 to 3,000 years.
+Painted potshards found during excavations have been dated to an age of 2,000 to 3,000 years.

 The Bilua language spoken on the island belongs to the Papuan languages, while the other languages of the Solomon Islands belong to the Austronesian languages.
 Therefore, archaeologists suspect the immigration of a people who did not come from the Melanesian settlement area.

 On March 15, 1893 Vella Lavella was declared part of the British Solomon Islands protectorate.